Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

-Thus, to minimise environmental bias, we use counterfactual reasoning in our \emph{post-processing} step to select among the set of TA's $\{\auto': \mathcal{M}\otimes\auto'\cong \mathcal{M}\otimes\auto\}$ the TA that requires the smallest alphabet to explain its behaviour. \begin{mdframed}[backgroundcolor=gray!20, nobreak=true, innerleftmargin=8pt, innerrightmargin=8pt] \tbf{Step 3:} Loop through all labels in $L(\mathcal{S})$ and guess that each label has no effect in the supposed true TA $\auto$ (i.e., that they only self-loop on every TA state).
-To check this guess, first merge any states of the learned-automaton $\auto'$ that have a non-loop edge between them with the current iteration's label, then check if the resulting TA outputs the correct acceptance/rejection on every word in the set of observation (training) sequences. \end{mdframed}
+Thus, to \emph{minimise} environmental bias, we must use counterfactual reasoning in our \emph{post-processing} step to select among the set of TAs $\{\auto': \mathcal{M}\otimes\auto'\cong \mathcal{M}\otimes\auto\}$ the TA that requires the smallest alphabet to explain its behaviour. \begin{mdframed}[backgroundcolor=gray!20, nobreak=true, innerleftmargin=8pt, innerrightmargin=8pt] \tbf{Step 3:} For every label in $L(\mathcal{S})$, guess that it has no effect in the supposed true TA $\auto$ (i.e., the agent self-loops on every TA state).
+To check this guess, first merge any states of the learned-automaton $\auto'$ that have a non-loop edge between them with this label, then check if the resulting TA outputs the correct acceptance/rejection on every word in the set of observed sequences. \end{mdframed}

-Note that this post-processing algorithm only removes labels that are meaningless to $\auto$; it does not remove labels that \textit{are} necessary somewhere in $\auto$, but that may still exist `wrongfully' in $\auto'$ due to environmental bias.
-Future work will address this by looking for neighbourhoods of (possibly same-labelled) states that entirely surround another label and can be verified as necessary in the true task specification $\auto$.
+This post-processing only removes labels that are never meaningful to $\auto$; it does not remove labels that \textit{are} necessary somewhere, but may still exist `wrongfully' in $\auto'$ due to environmental bias.
+Further post-processing can address this by looking for neighbourhoods of (possibly same-labelled) states that entirely surround another label, then checking, as above, whether these are necessary in $\auto$.